1.1. Contact organisation

 4.4.
 Accuracy - overall

-From 2005 onwards EU-SILC is based on a common framework defined by harmonised lists of primary and secondary variables, common concepts, a recommended design, common requirements (such as imputation procedures, weighting, sampling errors calculation) and classifications aiming at maximising comparability of the information produced.
-Details can be found in the metadata of the source datasets (see link to related metadata).
+Since 2005, EU-SILC has been based on a common framework defined by harmonised lists of primary and secondary variables, common concepts, a recommended design, common requirements (such as imputation procedures, weighting, sampling errors calculation) and classifications aiming at maximising comparability of the information produced.
+This common framework was revised by Regulation (EU) 2019/1700.
+Details on the modified list of variables, frequency of data collection of certain information, data quality requirements and timeliness of data requirements used since EU-SILK 2021 can be found in the metadata of the source datasets (see link to related metadata).

 4.5.
 Source data